ArhanChaudhary/qter/README.md

 <ul>

-Store numeric user input into a variable.
+Ask the user for input, which will be added to the given variable.

 </ul>